mr-siddharth/nopAdminSelenium/README.md

       `sudo pip3 install -r requirements.txt`

 ### Executing the Tests
-1. Open a terminal/Command Prompt and cd into the UI-Testing directory.
+1. Open a terminal/Command Prompt and cd into the nopAdminSelenium directory.
 2. To run all the tests, execute the command
    `pytest --email admin@yourstore.com --password admin` (will execute in Firefox browser by default)
    **Note: You will need to provide the email and password only when you run the tests for the first time.
 Or when you wish to change the credentials.**